strax/dwk-2021/project/README.md

 * Need to write the KRPs
 * Need to manually manage the database; this would include tuning PostgreSQL parameters and a custom backup solution in a real world usecase
 * Scaling and replicating the database would cause a lot of extra work

+## Exercise 3.07: Commitment

+Since the database is already set up as a StatefulSet and the estimated load of the database is neglible for the project, I chose to use the StatefulSet solution.
+In addition this avoids GCP lock-in which is important when the credits run out.